dj0abr/PlaySDR-Webclient/README.md

 i.e. RTL sticks and others.

 # this is WORK in PROGRESS
-actual Status: this is the first working version
+actual Status:
 1) Setup: playSDRweb.h
 2) compile and start
-3) it plays the audio of the tuned frequency + 10 kHz

-next to come: selecting the audio in the waterfall by mouse click
+3) copy the html file to your web server directory (i.e. /var/www/html) the web server must be running
+3) open a web browser and open the html web site

+the waterfall muss be running.
+Click into the big waterfall the select the listening frequency.
+The base frequency is set in playSDRweb.h (the qrg button is not working for now)

 Prerequisites:
 ==============